Identification, Images, & Information

 Explanation of Names

 This subfamily has sometimes been lumped in with Limenitidinae, but it not particularly closely related to that group.
-Recent molecular studies show that the Biblidinae are very closely related to the subfamily Nymphalidae.
-In fact, they are closely related enough that it could be debated whether they should be in a separate subfamily at all; perhaps they should be treated as a tribe (or perhaps two) within the Nymphalinae.
+Recent molecular studies show that the Biblidinae are very closely related to the subfamily Nymphalinae.
 They share with the Nymphalinae very similar adult morphology, but as a group are more inclined to have brilliant flashy patterns above.
 They do mostly (with some obvious exceptions) have similar cryptic coloration and patterns on the underside.
-Like the Nymphalinae, the larvae bear spines in the middle of the back (if they have spines - most do), while the Limenitidinae do not.
-The larvae also often have long knobbed "horns" on their head, which is something that is common to certain groups of Nymphalinae as well.
+Like the Nymphalinae, the larvae bear mid-dorsal spines on the back (if they have spines - most do), while the Limenitidinae do not.
+The larvae also often have long knobbed "horns" on their head, which is something that is in common with certain groups of Nymphalinae as well.